 Assess statistical information portrayed in the media, work and educational environments.

-Use spreadsheets and graphical techniques to present data in such a manner that it is understood by and meaningful to colleagues and clients.
+Use graphical techniques to present data in such a manner that it is understood by and meaningful to colleagues and clients.

-Analyze data presented in frequency distributions, histograms and ogives.
+Analyze data presented in frequency distributions, histograms and boxplots.

 Apply the common rules of probability to evaluate business alternatives.